 FAQ: AI Social Media Tools

-Q: Which tool has the best free tier?
+Which AI social media tool has the best free tier?

-Q: Do these tools replace hiring a social media manager?
+Do these tools replace a social media manager?

-Q: Can I switch tools later without losing content?
+Can I switch AI social media tools without losing content?

-Yes, all five platforms support CSV export.
-Buffer and Hootsuite offer the easiest migration with direct import features.
+Yes, all five tools support CSV export, so switching does not lose scheduled or historical content.
+Buffer and Hootsuite offer the easiest migration paths through native import wizards.

 Conclusion: Which AI Social Media Tool Should You Choose?